 The Chelsea Piers has 28 acres of waterfront sports and other entertainment.
 Next to the Hudson River, is opened in 1995 as a public recreational area.
-It combines four historic piers (59, 60, 61 and the headhouse) into one attraction that includes golf, a sky rink, restaurants, and must more things to do that is popular for the whole family.
+It combines four historic piers (59, 60, 61, and the headhouse) into one attraction that includes golf, a sky rink, restaurants, and must more things to do that is popular for the whole family.

 Morey's Piers is an amusement area on the boardwalk that covers more than 18 acres.
 There are three amusement areas, and two water parks, so there is bound to be something for everyone, including several roller coasters, helicopter rides, a giant Ferris wheel and more.
-During the year they also have children's programs like Radio Disney, Beach Jam scouting activities, Educational Extravaganzas and a Closer Walk Christian Youth weekend experience.
+During the year, they also have children's programs like Radio Disney, Beach Jam scouting activities, Educational Extravaganzas, and a Closer Walk Christian Youth weekend experience.

-Address: 710 S Philadelphia Ave,
+Address: 710 S Philadelphia Ave, Ocean City, MD 21842

 With the construction of the new Sunshine Skyway Bridge over Tampa Bay, the old bridge connecting St. Petersburg with Sarasota become the World's longest fishing pier.
 The most common activity at the pier is fishing.
 Common catches include cobia, sheepshead, grouper, black sea bass, Spanish mackerel, red snapper, snook, tarpon, king mackerel, and pompano.

 The pier also features the New York Trapeze School if you want to learn how to fly the trapeze like the circus groups, a famous carousel called the Looff Hippodrome that was in the movie, The Sting; Playland Arcade with more than 200 games, and the Santa Monica Aquarium.
 If you like to walk, take the oceanfront walk and enjoy the shops and restaurants, as well as the interactive dragon display for the kids.

 If you want to get away from the crowds and find a great place to take pictures of the San Francisco Bay Bridge or Treasure Island, then come to Pier 7.
-It is the place to be for photographers at both sunrise and sunset with its decorative handrails and the beauty of the wood on the pier, along with antique lamps to light the way.
+It is the best place for photographers at both sunrise and sunset with its decorative handrails and the beauty of the wood on the pier, along with antique lamps, to light the way.
 You will love the panoramic view of San Francisco and Treasure Island.
 There is also a fishing area on the pier beside the Ferry Building

 Bell Street Pier is where the cruise ships dock, as well as being a place where all kinds of gear and services are accessible for the marine industry.
-It's 11 acres in size and the cruise companies Norwegian and Oceania use it as their home base.
-It's a short walk to Pike Place Market, the Seattle Aquarium or the famous Space Needle while waiting for the cruise ships to come or go.
+It's 11 acres in size, and the cruise companies Norwegian and Oceania use it as their home base.
+It's a short walk to Pike Place Market, the Seattle Aquarium, or the famous Space Needle while waiting for the cruise ships to come or go.

 Navy Pier in Chicago has always been a fun place with lots of activities over the years, and recently it was approved for funding to get a makeover.
-The redevelopment is being done in stages and it's still open during this procedure.
+The redevelopment is being done in stages, and it's still open during this procedure.
 The city plans to make Navy Pier even better with a mix of culture, education, recreation, shopping, dining, and entertainment venues.
-It is expected to be totally finished just in time for the Pier's centennial birthday party in 2016.
-Some of the additional things being built include an indoor walkway into the food area and a lighted ice skate rink and water fountain in Gateway Park.
+It is expected to be finished just in time for the Pier's centennial birthday party in 2016.
+Some of the new things being built include an indoor walkway into the food area and a lighted ice skate rink and water fountain in Gateway Park.